 You have suffered a water loss.
 While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

-- Be Safe: Water events can present several possible safety hazards to residents.
-The potential for slips, falls and electric shock are very real.
-Remember, items soaked with water can be very heavy.
-Only perform tasks that can be done so safely.
+- Be Safe: Water events can present many potential safety hazards to residents.
+The potential for electric shock and slips and falls are very real.
+Also, items soaked with water can be very heavy.
+Only handle tasks that can be done safely.

-- Electrical: Be sure to turn off the power to affected rooms of the house.
-Don’t operate the TV or other electrical appliances while standing on wet flooring.
+- Electrical: Be sure to turn off the power to affected areas of the property.
+Don’t operate your television or other electrical appliances while you are standing on wet floors or carpets.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Do not use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Never use a vacuum cleaner.)

 - Carpeting: Blot soaked carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 - Clothing/Fabrics: Relocate wet items to dry areas.
-Don’t let draperies to stay in contact with wet floors or carpeting.
+Do not let draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces away from the carpet.
+- Furniture: Move lighter pieces off of the carpeting.
 Place plastic wrap or plastic bags beneath the legs of large furniture.
-Wipe any extra water off of the furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

 You have suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help deal with the situation:
+While you are waiting for help to arrive, below are some tips to help handle with the damage:

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the scene safe.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the property safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
 The potential for slips and falls from water used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
-Only perform tasks that can be done safely.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
 Even for a small amount of time, entry by a person can create extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Never use any stereo, TV or other electrical appliances until they have been inspected by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Don’t any stereo, TV or other electrical appliances until they have been inspected by a technician.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Do not eat food exposed to smoke or any canned goods that have been exposed to excessive heat.
+- Food Items: Never consume food exposed to smoke or canned products that have been exposed to excessive heat.

-- Pets: Move any pets to a clean environment until your house has been cleaned and restored.
+- Pets: Transport all pets to a safe environment until your property has been fully cleaned and restored.